sombriks/sombriks-hq/src/blog/0084-single-responsibility-vs-locality-of-behavior.md

 ## Single responsibility and separation of concerns

-Key idea of single responsibility, the 'S' in the cool acronym people like to repeat, is that a certain piece of code must have a clear jobo, a clear purpose.
+Key idea of single responsibility, the 'S' in the cool acronym people like to repeat, is that a certain piece of code must have a clear job, a clear purpose.

 And it must do it well.